tauri-apps/tauri-docs/docs/en/api/rust/tauri/api/dir/struct.DiskEntry.md

 `children: Option<Vec<DiskEntry>>`

-The children of this entry if it's a directory.
+The children of this entry if it’s a directory.

 ## Trait Implementations